twinlogix/typetta/docs/chapters/client/context.md

 The heart of Typetta is a type-safe, self-generated query builder tailor-made to the data model.
 The best way to start using it is to follow our [Getting Started](../overview/getting-started) guide.

-Each time the data model is modified, you can execute a supplied generator that creates and updates all TypeScript types, a DAOContext class and all the related DAOs.
+Each time the data model is modified, you can execute a supplied generator that creates and updates all TypeScript types, a EntityManager class and all the related DAOs.
 These objects allow you to access the data sources in a powerful and type-safe way, using the Typetta query builder.

 Simply run the following command to start the generation: